Homological mirror symmetry for hypertoric varieties II (with an Appendix written jointly with Laurent C\^ot\'e and Justin Hilburn): Microlocal perverse sheaves and the Fukaya category

+where the first equivalence is by adjunction and the second follows from the fact that $\iota$ is an open immersion.
+Since $\mathcal{L}$ is the universal local system on the torus $U_0,$ we conclude that \eqref{eq:zerosec-proj} is indeed equivalent to the (micro)stalk of $\mathcal{F}$ at a smooth point of the zero section.

-Now consider the general case.
+Now consider the case of a general component of the Lagrangian $\Lambda$.
 Recall that the components of the smooth locus of $\Lambda$ are in bijection with toric subvarieties in $\mathfrak{X}_\Delta$.
-Given such a subvariety, choose a $T$-fixed point $x$ in its closure, and let $U\subset \mathfrak{X}_\Delta$ be the open subset given by all torus orbits which contain $x$ in their closure.
-This subset is an orbifold quotient of $\C^d$ with the different toric subvarieties corresponding to the coordinate subspaces, and the components of $\Lambda^\circ$ given by the conormals to these.
-We have already constructed the perverse sheaf for the zero-section in this context, and by Fourier transform, this allows us to construct it for any component corresponding to a toric subvariety containing $x$.
+Given such a toric subvariety, choose a $T$-fixed point $x$ in its closure, and let $U\subset \mathfrak{X}_\Delta$ be the open subset given by all torus orbits which contain $x$ in their closure.
+This subset may be identified with an orbifold quotient of $\C^d,$ with the various toric subvarieties corresponding to the coordinate subspaces in $\C^d$, and the components of $\Lambda^\circ$ given by the conormals to these.
+In this context, we have already constructed the perverse sheaf corepresenting the functor of microstalk at a smooth point in the zero section, and the sheaves corepresenting microstalks along generic covectors to other toric subvarieties of $\C^d$ may be constructed from this one by Fourier transform.